The Early Radio London Fab Forties

 Such was the way of the Big L Fab Forty, that the band's latest single Don't Make Me Over, which last week had stood at #13, had already vanished from this week's chart.
 It was still selling sufficiently well to remain in the Nationals, although it climbed no higher than #31.

-Fast-forward 34 years to the year 2000 and the Brighton Summer Sixties Festival, where we found the Knees Club's Vice-President still indicating eagerness to display his patellae to all-and-sundry.
+Fast-forward 34 years to 2000 and the Brighton Summer Sixties Festival, where we found the Knees Club's Vice-President still indicating eagerness to display his patellae to all-and-sundry.
 Ray's years of dedication to knees prompted the Club Founder to promote him to the role of President, to take the place of the late TW.

 Ex-Caroline DJ Bud Ballou was also present at Brighton.
 Bud, who has proved an exemplary ambassador for knees, and has displayed them internationally, was immediately chosen to step into the role of Vice-President.
 More Knees Club history here.